Video.js Guides

 Document picture-in-picture is an improved approach where the whole player element can be placed in a PiP window rather than just the video.
 This allows player controls, text tracks, overlays to be used.

-Currently this is supported on Chrome 111 and above as an origin trial.
+Currently this is supported on Chrome and Edge 116 and above.
 The player at videojs.com will use this mode on supported browsers.

 At this time this mode defaults to off, but can be simply enabled with a player option.
 If enabled, and supported by the browser, this takes prcedence over the video picture-in-picture mode.